Getter Robo Devolution: Synopsis

 A group of spatial distorting aliens, called the Devolved, start attacking the planet.
 Three teenagers, Ryoma Nagare, Hayato Jin, and Musashi Tomoe are brought together by Dr. Saotome for their connection to the mysterious Getter Rays.
 The three of them together need to pilot the most powerful weapon, the Getter Robo, in order to defeat the Devolved.

+Publication

+Written by Eiichi Shimizu and illustrated by Tomohiro Shimoguchi, Getter Robo Devolution: The Last 3 Minutes of the Universe was serialized in Akita Shoten's Bessatsu Shōnen Champion magazine from December 12, 2015 to June 12, 2019.
+The series is a re-imagining of the original Getter Robo manga series by Go Nagai and Ken Ishikawa.